Vignesh-pes/AgroCulture/README.md

 review: Stores product reviews with productpid, name, rating, comment.

+ER Diagram
+The Entity-Relationship (ER) Diagram visually represents the entities within the system and their relationships, providing a comprehensive overview of the database structure.
+(Refer to the dbms.pdf file for the visual diagram on Page 7).

 Usage
 (This section would describe how to use the application once it's installed.)